Clayworks Beginner Pottery Classes

 The entire ceramic process will be covered, including glazing and firing techniques.
 Students benefit from taking this class more than once.

-- Each course has a limit of 10 openings.
+- Each course has limited openings.
 Students 17 years and older are welcome to register.
 All students must be registered.
 No substitutes may be sent to class.

 - Roberson Museum and Science Center and Clayworks are not responsible for firing any student pieces once a class semester is over.
 The studio is not responsible for any items left behind.